CalHacksJarvis/Jarvis_frontend/README.md

 You can customize the application further by editing the HTML templates and adding additional functionality as needed.

+# Frontend
+The frontend of this project is built using the following technologies:

+Next.js: Next.js is a React framework that provides server-side rendering, routing, and other useful features.

+Tailwind CSS: Tailwind CSS is a utility-first CSS framework that helps you quickly build responsive and highly customizable user interfaces.

+Daisy: Daisy is a library for [insert what Daisy does here].

 # Dependencies
 hmUI<br>
 Vibrator<br>